Tulip trees are magnificent trees, famous for the quality of their leafage, especially in fall.

 - Unless the tree is covered in them, you needn’t worry too much about them.

 - If they become too numerous, read up on how to deal with an aphid invasion.

 - Aphids in high numbers usually attract another fungus, sooty mold.
 Get rid of the aphids and this disease will go away.

 Learn more about tulip trees

-Tulip trees owe their name to the shape of their flowers, but even if they belong to the magnolia family, they don’t quite reach the same beauty.
+- Even though they belong to the magnolia family, they don’t quite reach the same beauty.